Header

 vba to the rescue then (not included in the final presentation though!)

-Simply create ONE shape with text in the style you need (Any text will do), select it and run the macro below.
+Simply create ONE shape or textbox with text in the style you need (Any text will do but make it as long as the longest possible time), select it and run the macro below.

 Alchemy!
 A two minute counter ready animated.